littlebizzy/slickstack/readme.md

 ## Must Use Plugins (WPLite Boilerplate)

-If you choose to deploy a SlickStack [ss] server using our free WPLite boilerplate, the installation process will include several [Must Use plugins](http://mirrors.slickstack.io/mu-plugins/) inside your WordPress structure:
+If you choose to deploy a SlickStack [ss] server using our free WPLite boilerplate, the installation process will include several [Must Use plugins](http://mirrors.slickstack.io/mu-plugins/) inside your WordPress structure.
+If you do not wish for these Must Use plugins to be installed, and want a default "vanilla" WordPress installation, choose "wordpress" instead of "wplite" when setting up your ss-config file during the SlickStack setup process:

 * [Autoloader](https://github.com/littlebizzy/autoloader): Enables standard WordPress plugins contained in a folder to be placed in the mu-plugins directory and loaded prior to others (forked from Bedrock).
-* Clear Caches: The easiest way to clear caches including WordPress cache, PHP Opcache, Nginx cache, Transient cache, Varnish cache, and object cache (e.g. Redis).
+* [Clear Caches](https://github.com/littlebizzy/clear-caches): The easiest way to clear caches including WordPress cache, PHP Opcache, Nginx cache, Transient cache, Varnish cache, and object cache (e.g. Redis).
 * CloudFlare: Easily connect your WordPress website to free optimization features from CloudFlare, including one-click options to purge cache and enable dev mode.
 * Custom Functions:
 * Dashboard Cleanup: